Windows Guides Feed

 Scroll down or click here for the answer.

-If you’re in the market to buy a PC and you’re looking for the best value for money, you’ve likely asked yourself: “what’s the difference between Dual and Quad Core and what about i3, i5, and i7?”
+If you’re in the market to buy a PC and you’re looking for the best value for money, you’ve likely asked yourself: “what’s the difference between Dual and Quad Core and which should I buy, i5, or i7?”

-This guide offers a basic explanation of these five types of processors and will help you determine the best for your needs.
+This guide offers a basic explanation of these processors and will help you determine the best for your needs.

 Read the rest of this entry »